Hawick RFC: 1945 to 1972 – Scottish domination

 Between 1945 and 1972, Hawick club firmly established among the leaders of Scottish rugby, winning the unofficial championship eight times, taking the Border League title fifteen times, and earning fame as sevens specialists.

 In the 1950s, all 15 of Hawick RFC were approached by rugby league scouts from Yorkshire.

 In this period, Hugh McLeod, George Stevenson, Adam Robson, and Derrick Grant alone won 100 international caps between them, while fifteen other Greens played for their country.

 1972 onwards

 The official Scottish championship began in season 1973–74 and since that time Hawick has won the championship on twelve occasions.
 The proud record of winning the first Border League in 1901–02 and the first Scottish championship in 1973–74 was added to in 1995–96 when the club were also first winners of the Scottish Cup.
 Indeed, in season 2002–03, the Greens completed the treble, winning Scottish League championship, Scottish Cup and Border League championship.

 In 2009, the club was relegated to the second tier for the first time in their history.
 Hawick regained their place in the Premiership at the end of the 2012–13 season with a 39–38 playoff victory over Dundee HSFP.

 Hawick Force

-The club run a 2nd XV called Hawick Force, who play in the top Scottish Reserve League.
+The club run a 2nd XV called Hawick Force, who play in the new Border Junior League.